iosdecal/ios-decal-lab5/README.md

 ![](/README-images/README-2.png)

 Once you've set your Team as your Apple ID, try running your app again on your device.
 If everything's working, you'll see a blank gray view with some buttons (that don't work yet).
+If you still are having an issue, try changing your bundle identifier to something unique (like your name).

 ## Part 2: Connecting Outlets ##
 Just so you become more familiar with the which views are which, we left the outlets and actions in **ImagePickerViewController.swift** unconnected to storyboard. **Go ahead and connect these outlets and actions in ImagePickerViewController.swift to Main.storyboard**.
 Make sure to read the comments above each IBOutlet and IBAction, so that you are sure you are connecting the correct outlets and actions.